-When the balance of good to bad bacteria gets thrown off, that’s when problems start to arise.
+When the balance of good to bad bacteria gets thrown off, problems start to arise.
 When bad bacteria start to take over, this fucks up the system and leads to inflammation and infection, which then leads to things like constipation, allergies, candida, digestive issues, weight gain, frequent colds and flus, chronic headaches, allergies, arthritis, depression, autoimmune diseases and more.

-So the health of your gut is a ginormous deal, and the balance of your gut bacteria is crucial for a healthy gut.
-From digestion, to immune function to your mental state, to your overall health – it’s definitely something that you want to keep in tip top shape.
+So the health of your gut is a ginormous deal and the balance of your gut bacteria is crucial for a healthy gut.
+From digestion to immune function to your mental state to your overall health – it’s definitely something that you want to keep in tip top shape.

-Here are nine things to help keep the bacteria in your gut healthy and balanced so your gut can thrive (as a side note, I call dibs on the name “thriving gut” for my new dance troupe).
+Here are nine things to help keep the bacteria in your gut healthy and balanced so that your gut can thrive (as a side note, I call dibs on the name “thriving gut” for my new dance troupe).